 Your medical social worker and nursing staff can help you find ways of talking to your child.
-Or call one of our Cancer Nurses on 1800 200 700.
+Or call one of our cancer nurses on Freephone 1800 200 700.

 Children under 3 years

-- Babies and toddlers will not be able to take in detailed explanations, however they are very aware of changes in their family.
+- Babies and toddlers will not be able to take in detailed explanations, but they are very aware of changes in their family.